omicsedge/selphi/README.md

 ### Options

-- `--refpanel REFPANEL` (required): Specifies the location of reference panel files.
+- `--refpanel REFPANEL` (required): Specifies the location of reference panel files
-- `--target TARGET`: Path to the VCF/BCF file containing the target samples.
+- `--target TARGET`: Path to the VCF/BCF file containing the target samples
-- `--map MAP`: Path to the genetic map file in Plink format.
+- `--map MAP`: Path to the genetic map file in Plink format
-- `--outvcf OUTVCF`: Path to the output file for storing the imputed data in compressed VCF format.
-The `.vcf.gz` extension will be automatically added.
+- `--outvcf OUTVCF`: Path to the output file for storing the imputed data in compressed VCF format, the `.vcf.gz` extension will be automatically added
-- `--cores CORES`: Number of available cores for parallel processing (default: 1).
+- `--cores CORES`: Number of available cores for parallel processing (default: 1)
-- `--prepare_reference`: Convert the reference panel to PBWT and SRP formats.
+- `--prepare_reference`: Convert the reference panel to PBWT and SRP formats
-- `--ref_source_vcf REF_SOURCE_VCF`: Location of the VCF/BCF file containing the reference panel.
+- `--ref_source_vcf REF_SOURCE_VCF`: Location of the VCF/BCF file containing the reference panel
 - `--ref_source_xsi REF_SOURCE_XSI`: location of xsi files containing reference panel, cannot be used in combination with --ref_source_vcf
-- `--pbwt_path PBWT_PATH`: Path to the PBWT library.
+- `--pbwt_path PBWT_PATH`: Path to the PBWT library
-- `--tmp_path TMP_PATH`: Location to create a temporary directory.
+- `--tmp_path TMP_PATH`: Location to create a temporary directory
-- `--match_length MATCH_LENGTH`: Minimum PBWT match length.
+- `--match_length MATCH_LENGTH`: Minimum PBWT match length
-- `--est_ne`: Estimated population size (default: 1000000).
+- `--est_ne`: Estimated population size (default: 1000000)
+- `--no_core_reduction`: Turn off automatic reduction of cores to limit HMM memory usage

 ### How to Prepare the reference panel